KQM-git/TCL/docs/characters/hydro/nilou.md

 **Notes:**

 * The EM buff persists for its full duration even when this character leaves party.
 Click [here](../../evidence/combat-mechanics/party-mechanics.md#debuffsteam-buffs-with-duration-persist-after-applier-leaves-party) for the finding.
+* This passive will trigger when hit by a Bloom core even if no damage is taken.

 </TabItem>